-Meg is a multi-disciplinary director, filmmaker and actor.
-They are a native New Yorker, growing up between Queens and Upstate NY, now based in Brooklyn.
+Meg is a multi-disciplinary director, actor, filmmaker, and teaching artist.
+They are a proud native New Yorker, growing up between Queens and Putnam NY, now based in Brooklyn.

 Coming from Cuban-American roots, they have a strong appreciation for cultural significance in the stories they bring to the stage and screen.
-As a trans artist, they take special interest in pushing the boundaries of theatre through gender expression, queer/trans people on stage, and telling stories that represent these communities.
+As a trans/queer artist, they are curious about theatre that examines gender expression, complex connections, authenticity, and observing contemporary life.

-Meg’s primary concentration is in contemporary play making - whether new, reimagined, or devised - having worked on plays such as Seminar, The Last Days of Judas Iscariot, and Black Butterfly, Jaguar Girl, Piñata Woman and Other Superhero Girls, Like Me - as well as various original premieres.
+Meg’s primary concentration is in contemporary play making - whether new, reimagined, or devised - having worked on plays such as Seminar, The Last Days of Judas Iscariot, Romeo and Juliet, and Black Butterfly, Jaguar Girl, Piñata Woman and Other Superhero Girls, Like Me - as well as various original premieres.

 Next up, they will be directing the premiere of Anthony LoGrande’s The Boy Who Cried Wolf in early 2025, in collaboration with the playwright’s residencies.
 Currently, they work as a Live Video Director in residence at an off-broadway cabaret venue on Manhattan’s UWS.